laravel/docs/logging.md

 </div>

-Additionally, the retention policy for the `daily` channel can be configured via the `days` option:
+Additionally, the retention policy for the `daily` channel can be configured via the `LOG_DAILY_DAYS` environment variable or by setting the `days` configuration option.

 <div class="overflow-auto">